mariehaahr/mariehaahr.github.io/src/content/na-exercises/week3.md

 The global clustering coefficient, quantifies the overall tendency of nodes in the network to form clusters or triangles.
 A high global clustering coefficient indicates that the network is highly clustered, and nodes tend to form tightly interconnected groups.
 A low coefficient suggests a more random or loosely connected network.

 **Average Clustering Coefficient**
 The average clustering coefficient, provides the average clustering tendency of nodes in the network.
 It's the average of the local clustering coefficients of all nodes in the network.
 The average clustering coefficient provides an overview of how clustered the network is on average.
-A higher value indicates more local clustering within the network.
+A higher value indicates more local clustering within the network. *Here you calculate all of the local clustering coefficients, and then take the average.
+This is what makes it so different from the Global Clustering Coefficient.*

 **Local Clustering Coefficient**
 The local clustering coefficient of a specific node measures how well its neighbors are connected to each other.
 It quantifies the likelihood that the neighbors of a node form a cluster around that node.
 The local clustering coefficient of a node provides insight into how tightly its immediate neighborhood is connected.
 A high local clustering coefficient indicates that the node's neighbors are well-connected, while a low coefficient suggests that the neighbors are not well-connected to each other.